Big East basketball was a conference full of perennial contenders. After a massive fall, it’s finally on the way up again.

 There’s a saying that goes, “I wish there was a way to know you’re in the good old days before you’ve actually left them.”

 For the Big East, those days seem long gone.
-Back when Patrick Ewing and John Thompson brought Georgetown to the pinnacle of college sports.
-The days where PJ Carlesimo (before he was choked by Latrell Sprewell) and Seton Hall gave Michigan’s “Fab Five” a run for it’s money, and when Chris Mullin was the best sharp shooter in the nation.
+Back when Patrick Ewing (and future #1 pick in the 1985 NBA Draft) and John Thompson brought Georgetown to the pinnacle of college sports.
+The days where PJ Carlesimo (before he was choked by Latrell Sprewell) and Seton Hall gave Michigan’s “Fab Five” a run for it’s money, and when Chris Mullin was the best sharpshooter in the nation.